orwell2024/GHCN-tools/Wickham2013_forensicauditby_GHSLP2023A/objective.md

 - No transparent definition for "very rural" is provided.
 - No explicit station list accompanies their analysis.
 - The MODIS 500m dataset used is extremely coarse by modern standards.
+- The binary classification flaw: proper GHSL style parametrization for BU must be used

 Recent critics have resurrected this outdated study to dispute current high-resolution urban analyses, such as GHSL.
 This is akin to relying on an obsolete 1-megapixel black-and-white photograph to challenge the validity of today's AI-analyzed, multispectral, 2500-megapixel imagery.